shivannis/xandr-docs-public/xandr-docs/articles/invest/working-with-creatives.md

 ---
-title : Microsoft Invest - Working with Creatives description : In this article learn how to work with Creatives.
+title: Microsoft Invest - Working with Creatives
+description: In this article learn how to work with Creatives. ms.date: 10/28/2023
 ---

 # Microsoft Invest - Working with creatives